withastro/docs/src/pages/en/guides/migrate-to-astro/from-gatsby.md

 In Gatsby, your pages and posts may exist in `src/pages/` or outside of `src` in another folder, like `content`.

-In Astro, **your pages should live within `src/pages/`**.
+In Astro, **your pages must live within `src/pages/`**.
 You will not have to configure any routing behavior for your Astro, Markdown and MDX files.

+#### React Pages

 Your existing Gatsby JSX (`.js`) pages will need to be [converted from JSX files to `.astro` pages](#convert-jsx-files-to-astro-files).

+#### Markdown and MDX pages

 Your existing Markdown and MDX files can also exist here as pages, but may require some adjustments to their frontmatter, such as adding [Astro's special `layout` frontmatter property](/en/core-concepts/layouts/#markdownmdx-layouts).

+With dynamic routing, your Markdown posts may exist outside of `src/pages/` but they should still be kept within your project source folder (e.g. `src/posts/`) so that the dynamic page file (e.g. `src/pages/blog/[slug].astro` can import their data.)

 ### Migrating Tests

 As Astro outputs raw HTML, it is possible to write end-to-end tests using the output of the build step.
 Any end-to-end tests written previously might work out-of-the-box, if you have been able to match the markup of the older Gatsby site.
+Testing libraries such as Jest and React Testing Library can be imported and used in Astro to test your React components.

 See Astro's [testing guide](/en/guides/testing/) for more.

 ## Reference: Convert to Astro Syntax